What are contacts in DMR?

 The term call in this context stems from the concept in DMR that when you press your PTT button, you are making a call.
 When you make a call in DMR, you can call a group of users (talk group) or make a private call to an individual user.
 In amateur radio, we typically make and receive group calls, but it is still useful to have private call contacts in your radio.

 A group call contact is simply a talk group.
 When you create a channel, you will set the default transmit contact.
 That is, the contact that will be called when you set your radio on a channel and press PTT.
 As an example, let’s assume your local repeater provides the “Worldwide” talk group with a talk group ID of 1.
 In that case, you would create a new group call contact with an ID of 1 and a name of “Worldwide.”
 After that, you can place that talk group into an RX Group List.
+Many radios do not require this, but some do, you’ll have to check with your specific radio.
 After that, you can create a channel for that talk group with the RX Group List you just created and have Worldwide as the default TX contact.

 Other types of contacts exist, but they are out of the scope of this article.